magao-x/MagAOX/apps/resurrector/resurrector_indi.md

 * Detects if any have crashed or have otherwise failed;
 * Restarts any that have failed

+The resurrector_indi process is designed to replace the xctrl Python script for controlling processes in the MagAO-X system.

 The resurrector_indi process parses the names and executables of the INDI server and INDI drivers from the "/opt/MagAOX/config/proclist_role.txt" process list configuration file.
 The resurrector_indi process forks a single INDI server, and multiple INDI driver, childen processes as parsed from the process list.
 The resurrector_indi process then listens, at ~1Hz, on the "*.hb" named FIFOs for Hexbeats from its children processes; those children processes are also known as resurrectees.